 Locking doors and gates are the least expensive option for preventing vandalism.
 The simple act of locking a door can prevent an act of vandalism.
 Vandals tend to look for easy targets.
 Every extra step they have to go through encourages them to go elsewhere.
 Make checking all doors and gates a standard part of your procedures.
 You won’t regret it.
 Door locks provide the added benefit of helping to make buildings and homes more burglar-proof.
 You can learn more about burglar proofing by reading this article.

 9. Install video surveillance

 While ineffective against professional criminals, surveillance cameras can be effective against amateur criminals who commit acts of vandalism.
 The presence of cameras is a deterrent.
 In cases where they do not prevent the crime, cameras can provide information that can assist police in their investigation.
 Video surveillance can be an effective solution for preventing vandalism.
 However, buyers should be mindful of their budgets.
-In many cases the costs exceeds the benefit of using the cameras. if you want to learn more about how to use cameras, you may want to read this article.
+In many cases, the costs exceed the benefit of using the cameras. if you want to learn more about how to use cameras, you may want to read this article.